daylinmorgan/brain/slipbox/8m5l-nix-and-nixos.md

 of cognitive shifts to a slightly different way of doing things.
 But of course, what's gained particularly for applications is a less obfuscated build.

+## Syntax

+Caveat I've found editing my system configuration is to always err on the side of more syntactical sugar.
+For example when writing functions or imports add the parenthesis or brackets that indicate structure.
+Otherwise, you are likely to get odd recursion errors which fail to spell out the actual problem.